 On this day in 1960

-deposited on top of and later covered by peat
+A sand layer deposited by the 1960 tsunami, deposited on top of and later covered by peat |

 Today, 22nd May 2016, marks the 56th anniversary of the 1960 Great Chilean earthquake.
 With a magnitude estimated at 9.5, this still stands as the largest instrumentally documented earthquake worldwide.